-A stateless protocol is used by web based applications.
-This is a HTTP protocol and so, there is no such place that can be used for storing data.
-This means for every new web request, browser opens the new HTTP connection.
-For circumstances, where you have to store your data, asp.net core offers sessions for that.
-Asp.net core app maintains these sessions itself on the same server.
-Although asp.net core offers an in-memory session provider where all sessions are stored, there are times when the load needs to be balanced.
+A stateless protocol is used by web-based applications.
+This is an HTTP protocol, and so, there is no place that can be used for storing data.
+This means for every new web request, the browser opens a new HTTP connection.
+For circumstances where you have to store your data, ASP.NET Core offers sessions for that.
+An ASP.NET Core app maintains these sessions itself on the same server.
+Although ASP.NET Core offers an in-memory session provider where all sessions are stored, there are times when the load needs to be balanced.
 In such cases, session storage strategies like distributed cache or sticky sessions are applied.
+Partnering with a Java development company can also provide additional solutions and strategies for efficient session management and load balancing, ensuring optimal performance and scalability of web applications.

 Why developers never prefer Sticky Sessions?